 Potential New Member (PNM): A person who is interested in joining a fraternity and will participate in recruitment.

 Bid: A formal invitation to membership in a fraternity.

 Interfraternity Council: Peer-elected governing council for traditionally housed fraternities that currently support 22 men's chapters at OSU.

-Jump Day: A traditional IFC event where new members are launched into their chapters to commemorate thier acceptance of a bid.
+Jump Day: A traditional IFC event where new members are launched into their chapters to commemorate their acceptance of a bid.